 As I was making this and writing it down for print, I wondered, do you taste your food as you are preparing it?
 I think that is essential especially for raw foods.
 A mixed salad like this may play out differently to different taste buds and can be altered accordingly.
 I’m a big believer in making food your own so be sure to taste your greens and mix up the proportions how it suits you.
 Same goes for salad dressing.

-Serves: 1 large personal salad or two side salads
+Servings 1 large main dish salad or 2 side salads

 Ingredients for Mustard Mint Mizuna Salad: